Share on social..

 There are approximately 30 billion devices in the world today.
 Your system needs to know that it really is you, or anyone authorised, that is attempting to access company resources.

-New anti-phishing technologies can now help with this.
+New phishing-resistant technologies can now help with this.

-Here at Lumina, we are rolling out these new anti-phishing security measures to all of our clients.
+Here at Lumina, we are rolling out these new phishing-resistant security measures to all of our clients.

 But what are they and how can I begin to upgrade my security?